zhengthomastang/zhengthomastang.github.io/_pages/about.md

   <li> <b> Master of Science [2016-2019] </b></li>
   <a href="https://en.nuist.edu.cn/2019/0128/c4784a134654/page.html">School of Atmosphere Physics</a> in <a href="https://en.nuist.edu.cn/">NanJing University of Information Science & Technology</a><br />
-  Majored in Atmosphere Remote Sensing and Sounding; supervised by Prof. Lingbing Bu (supervisor) and Prof. Weilin Pan (co-supervisor), focused on research in the Lidar retrieve methods as well as the construction and maintenance of the LIDAR.
+  Majored in Atmosphere Remote Sensing and Sounding; supervised by Prof. Lingbing Bu (supervisor) and Prof. Weilin Pan (co-supervisor), focused on research in the Lidar retrieval methods as well as the construction and maintenance of the LIDAR.

    <li> <b> Bachelor of Engineering [2012-2016] </b></li>